viiinzzz/viiinzzz.github.io/Cobol/ciboulette-blog.md

 - The data types are mostly fixed length, and mostly number in strings.
 It looks nice for statish-globalish-style programming ain't it?
 - It's got the funny hierarchy numbers before the variable declaration, it's odd nonetheless it is working.
 That's the ancestor of the `struct` but a rather coarse one.
 - Modularity, wait, just a method call, is at the expense of lengthy linkage contortion, don't even think of OOP, it's a parallel universe.
 It's called sub-programming.
 Wooow.
+- THEN WHY DO YOU YELL AT ME ??!!
+I'M NOT YELLING.
+I'M DEAF....
+OK, SORRY.
+Yes that go damn codestyle is so before the flood.

 ![logo](../pix/cob-cave.webp)